AlexandraMadalina/fix-me/README.md

    - You can use [insertRow() method](https://www.w3schools.com/jsref/met_table_insertrow.asp) and [TableRow insertCell() method](https://www.w3schools.com/jsref/met_tablerow_insertcell.asp) to create new rows and cell in a table.

    - To check which key triggered the event use [KeyboardEvent Properties](https://www.w3schools.com/jsref/obj_keyboardevent.asp).

+   - Use the [blur event](https://developer.mozilla.org/en-US/docs/Web/API/Element/blur_event) to detect when an element has lost focus.

  ### Documentation